Today, we’re going to be comparing the Hoka Mach vs Clifton.

 If you’re just driving normally, it might seem really stiff and harsh, but if you put on a really windy racecourse where you’re putting some forces into it, that’s exactly what it’s tuned for.
 It’s kind of what I feel when I’m running in the Mach 4.

-So, it can definitely handle my easy days but it also can handle those times where I need to pick up the pace just a little bit.
+So, this shoe can definitely handle easy days but it also can handle those times where I need to pick up the pace just a little bit.
 It makes it a very fun fast shoe for those days where I want to do easy training but maybe have some speed involved as well.

 As far as the uppers go, I do think that the Mach 4 is a little bit more comfortable in terms of fit.